SanskritFritz/BasicSync/README.md

 * Supports importing and exporting the configuration
 * Supports pausing syncing based on network and battery conditions
 * Runs Syncthing as a library in the main process
-    * This makes BasicSync immune to Android 12+'s child process restrictions
+    * This makes BasicSync immune to Android >=12's child process restrictions
+* Small additions to Syncthing's web UI to add a folder picker and QR code scanner

 ## Limitations